-Isaac was tricked into giving the blessing which he had intended to be for Esau, to Jacob.
+Isaac was tricked into giving the blessing which he had intended to be for his son Esau, to his other son Jacob.

 We would think that is no big deal really.
 He could just give Esau the same blessing.
 Or he could take back what he said to Jacob because he had deceived him to get it.
 Easily solved.